Measure Query Panel

 A semantic layer lives or dies by the moment a modeller defines a new measure and checks whether it agrees with the business's mental model.
 Without a sanity-check surface inside the product, that check happens in Excel, in a notebook, or worse — in a dashboard a week later when the VP asks why the number is wrong.

-Since Phase 6, the panel grew into a small working pivot: multi-row and multi-column dimension nesting, subtotals and grand totals, client-side sort, one-click variant addition (YTD, PY, YoY without writing them), slicer chips, inline format editing, CSV and JSON export, and a Route badge that tells you which engine served the query.
+The panel grew into a small working pivot: multiple measures in one view, the same measure under several aggregate functions (SUM, AVG, MAX side by side), a built-in Record Count column, multi-row and multi-column dimension nesting, subtotals and grand totals with distinct shading, header-click sort, one-click variant addition (YTD, PY, YoY without writing them), slicers, inline format editing, Excel/CSV/JSON export, saveable and shareable views, and a Route badge that tells you which engine served the query.
 All of these are scoped so the panel remains a sanity-check tool, not a dashboard-builder.

-This page walks through what the panel can and cannot do, how the three dropdowns combine, why the Route badge matters, and a worked example from measure definition to drill-down.
+This page walks through what the panel can and cannot do, how the selectors combine, why the Route badge matters, and a worked example from measure definition to drill-down.

 Figure 1 — The full panel.
 Everything the modeller needs to sanity-check a measure sits in one frame.
 Full description: measure-query-panel-overview.txt.